 $100,000 Bail → $10,000

-This premium allows the bail bond company to post the full bail amount with the court so the defendant can be released while awaiting their court date.
+This fee allows a Harris County bail bond company to post the full bail amount with the court so the defendant can be released while awaiting their court date.

-The premium paid to the bail bond company is a non-refundable service fee that covers the financial risk assumed by the bondsman and the professional services required to secure the defendant’s release.
+The 10% bail bond premium is non-refundable, as it covers the financial risk and services required to secure the defendant’s release as quickly as possible.

-Bail bond companies operating in Harris County are regulated by the Harris County Bail Bond Board.
+Harris County bail bond companies are regulated by the Harris County Bail Bond Board, which enforces strict local rules on how bonds are written.

-Under Harris County Local Rule 21, often referred to as the "10% Bail Bond Premium Rule", certain bonds require the full statutory premium of 10% of the bond amount to be collected and documented when the bond is written.
+Under Local Rule 21, often referred to as the “10% bail bond premium rule,” certain cases require the full 10% premium to be collected upfront at the time the bond is issued.

-Beginning in 2022, Harris County increased enforcement requiring affidavits verifying who paid the premium and the exact amount collected.
+Harris County also requires detailed affidavits verifying who paid the bond and the exact amount collected, with increased enforcement in recent years.

 A PR bond (Personal Recognizance Bond) allows a defendant to be released from jail without paying money upfront.